 Third Party Settlement Funds and Workers’ Compensation Lien

-Workers’ Compensation Lien/Third Party Personal Injury Case
+Workers’ Compensation Lien/Third Party Settlement Funds

-This purpose of this article is to provide answers in regards to a Workers’ Compensation Lien in a Third Party Personal Injury Case.
-Simply stated, the common facts are Workers’ (W), while working for Employer (E) gets injured on the job by a Third Party Defendant (D).
+The purpose of this article is to provide answers in regards to a Workers’ Compensation Lien in a Third Party Personal Injury Case.
+Simply stated, the common facts are Workers (W), while working for Employer (E) gets injured on the job by a Third Party Defendant (D).
 W then gets treatment and receives benefits such as payment of medical treatment, wage loss, disability, etc…from Employer’s Workers’ Compensation Insurance Carrier.
 W then proceeds against D for compensation for W’s injuries/pain and suffering.
 Employer’s Workers’’ Compensation Insurance Carrier then files a lien or a complaint in intervention.
 The issue then becomes, what are the rights of W, E, and attorneys in relation to any settlement or judgement obtained from D.

 I. Discussion of The Relevant Labor Code